Director Roger Michell introduces My Cousin Rachel

 Daphne Du Maurier’s moody, mysterious My Cousin Rachel is now a major motion picture starring Rachel Weisz and Sam Claflin.
 Film director Roger Michell is a huge fan and penned an introduction to our special tie-in edition, detailing how he fell for Du Maurier’s writing and his interpretation of Rachel and the story.
 You can read the full foreword here.

-Orphaned at an early age, Philip Ashley is raised by his benevolent older cousin, Ambrose.
-Resolutely single, Ambrose delights in Philip as his heir, a man who will love his grand home as much as he does himself.
-But the cosy world the two construct is shattered when Ambrose sets off on a trip to Florence.
-There he falls in love and marries - and there he dies suddenly.
+Orphaned at an early age, Philip Ashley is raised by his benevolent cousin, Ambrose.
+Resolutely single, Ambrose delights in making Philip his heir, knowing he will treasure his beautiful Cornish estate.
+But Philip's world is shattered when Ambrose sets off on a trip to Florence.
+There he falls in love and marries.
+Then he suddenly dies in suspicious circumstances.

 In almost no time at all, the new widow - Philip's cousin Rachel - turns up in England.
 Despite himself, Philip is drawn to this beautiful, sophisticated, mysterious woman like a moth to the flame.
 And yet . . . might she have had a hand in Ambrose's death?